How Crypto Loans Work

 Liquidation is a nightmare for crypto loan borrowers.
 In essence, it means you've lost your collateral, and you would have been better off selling it to fulfill your needs.
 No one wants it to happen, but sometimes it has to happen.

-So when you notice that your LTV ratio is shooting up and approaching the dangerous waters of liquidation, take appropriate measures to bring it back down.
+So, if you see that your LTV ratio is going up quickly and getting close to the dangerous waters of liquidation, you should take steps to bring it back down.

 Use stable cryptocurrencies as collateral to reduce the effect of price fluctuations.